-- 2.1 The purpose of this report is to present Children's Services Committee with the Youth Justice Strategic Plan for 2025 2026 (Appendix 1) and gain approval from the Committee to begin a consultation process for the approval of this plan.
-During the consultation process the plan will be presented to Finance and Corporate Affairs Committee 23 June 2025, Safer Hartlepool Partnership on 4 July 2025, , and Audit and Governance Committee on 5 July 2025. - 2.2 Consultation responses will be incorporated into the final plan which will be reported back to Children's Services Committee on 23 September prior to final adoption of the plan by full Council on 2 October. - 2.3 The final adopted plan will also be sent to the National Youth Justice Board.
+- 2.1 The purpose of this report is to present the Youth Justice Strategic Plan for 2025 2026 (Appendix 1) to Safer Hartlepool Partnership as part of the consultation process before final approval is sought from Children's Services Committee on 23 September prior to final adoption of the plan by full Council on 2 October. - 2.2 The final adopted plan will be sent to the National Youth Justice Board.